-The fragile bone condition osteoporosis can affect anyone, but women are four times more likely than men to develop the condition,which can lead to painful fractures and breaks from minor falls.
+Osteoporosis is a fragile bone condition that can affect anyone and lead to painful fractures or breaks from minor falls.

-Most of us take our bone health for granted, giving it little thought until we have a fracture.
-After the age of 35 we all lose bone density and whilst this is a natural part of ageing, for some people this can result in osteoporosis.
-This is where the bone loss results in damage to the honeycomb structure within bones, making them weak and prone to breaks.
-By the age of 75 half of the population will have osteoporosis.
+We tend to take bone health for granted, usually giving it little thought until a fracture or break occurs.
+After the age of 35, we all lose bone density and, whilst this is a natural part of ageing, for some people this can also result in osteoporosis.
+Osteoporosis results in damage to the honeycomb structure within bones, making them weak and prone to breaks.
+By the age of 75, half of the demographic will have osteoporosis.

-Three million people are estimated to have osteoporosis in the UK and between them they suffer around 250,000 fractures a year.
+Three million people are estimated to have osteoporosis in the UK and, between them, they suffer around 250,000 fractures a year.
 These fractures mainly occur in the spine, wrist and hips but also in the arms and pelvic area.
-Osteoporosis is more common in women, but men get it too – which is sometimes overlooked.

 What are the symptoms of osteoporosis?

 Dr Nicola Peel is a consultant and clinical lead at the Northern General Hospital Metabolic Bone Centre, Sheffield: ‘Osteoporosis is known as the silent epidemic because people don’t realise they have it until a bone breaks,’ she says.